MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 ---
-title: Native authentication with email OTP API reference
+title: Native authentication with email one-time passcode API reference
-description: Find out how to use Native authentication with email OTP API reference for Microsoft Entra ID for customers.
+description: Find out how to use Native authentication with email one-time passcode API reference for Microsoft Entra ID for customers.
 author: kengaderdus
 manager: mwongerapk
 ms.author: kengaderdus
 ms.service: entra-external-id
 ms.subservice: customers
 ms.topic: reference
-ms.date: 02/29/2024
+ms.date: 03/29/2024

-#Customer intent: As a dev, devops, I want to learn how to integrate customer apps with Native authentication's email OTP API that in Microsoft Entra ID for customers supports.
+#Customer intent: As a dev, devops, I want to learn how to integrate customer apps with Native authentication's email one-time passcode API that in Microsoft Entra ID for customers supports.
 ---

-# Native authentication with email OTP API reference
+# Native authentication with email one-time passcode API reference

-Microsoft Entra's Native authentication API for email OTP allows you to build apps that sign up and sign in users with their email and a one-time password or passcode (OTP).
+Microsoft Entra's native authentication API for email one-time passcode allows you to build apps that sign up and sign in users with their email and a one-time password or passcode.

 [!INCLUDE [native-auth-api-common-description](./includes/native-auth-api/native-auth-api-common-description.md)]